UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - Explore the concept of design patterns as blueprints for solving common software design problems.
     - Develop a practical understanding of the Factory Method design pattern

-???- info "Learning outcomes of Design Patterns"

-    - The learners know of the "zero line" code and how it relates to software design "Zero line" Design
-    - The learners can describe the general parts of a design pattern and why we use them.
-    - The Learners should be able to understand the "Factory pattern" and what problem it solves

->People regard their environment in terms of objects" `[Jacobson 1992]`
+"People regard their environment in terms of objects" `[Jacobson 1992]`

 This leads to a smaller semantic gap which